Siege of Jeonju Fortress: Background

 In order to handle the aftermath of the Gobu Peasant Uprising, Yi Yong-tae (이용태) was appointed as the peace envoy.
 When Yi Yong-tae suppressed the Donghak followers, Jeon Bong-jun (전봉준, 1855-1895) and the Donghak leaders proclaimed the Changui Gate Declaration in Muan County, Gochang, in April 1893, calling for the punishment of corrupt officials and the protection of the nation and the people, and initiated an uprising.

 When the Donghak Peasant Army occupied the Jeolla Province, the government appointed Hong Gye-hun (홍계훈, ?-1895) as the commander-in-chief on April 2nd and ordered the suppression of the Donghak Peasant Army.
-Hong Gye-hun led an army of about 800 soldiers from the Royal Escort Palace Guards and entered Jeonju Castle on April 7th.
+Hong Gye-hun led an army of about 800 soldiers from the Strong Defense Guards and entered Jeonju Castle on April 7th.
 However, he determined that his forces were insufficient to suppress the Donghak Peasant Army and requested additional troops from the government.
 Accepting Hong Gye-hun's suggestion, the government dispatched troops from Ganghwado to Jeonju on the 16th.
 After confirming the reinforcement of government forces, Hong Gye-hun left Jeonju Castle on April 18th and attempted to suppress the Donghak Peasant Army but suffered a defeat in Jangseong on the 23rd.
 In response to the defeat in Jangseong, the government appointed Lee Won-hoe (이원회) as the Yanghosunbyeonsa (Commander of the Yangho) on April 27th and sent additional troops from Ganghwa and Cheongju.

 On April 26, the peasant army arrived at Wonpyeong again after passing through Jeongeup and Taein.
 This was the front yard of Jeon Bong-jun, Kim Gae-nam, and Kim Deok-myeong and the base of the peasant army.
 In Wonpyeong, the peasant army again beheaded Lee Ju-ho, a propaganda officer, in the marketplace who had been captured while coming to deliver the 10,000 nyang in royalties bestowed by King Gojong to the government army.
 Considering Jeon Bong-jun's usual actions and military orders, it was an unusually determined act.
 Records say that the dynasty was taken lightly after defeating the light army that came down from Seoul, but the spirit of the peasant army that declared war against the Joseon dynasty was indeed fierce.

 On April 27th, after Hwangryong, a royal messenger came to Jeon with bribes to quell the rebellion.
 Jeon killed the messenger, but took the needed money.
 The Donghak Peasant Army continued its momentum and turned north passing through Jeongeup, Taein, and Geumgu and occupied Jeonju, the largest city in Jeolla province at the time instead of choosing to take Naju to the south.